Male Breast Reduction

 Through male breast reduction surgery, Dr. Rukmini Rednam provides a permanent solution for men who struggle with gynecomastia, a condition that causes the overdevelopment or enlargement of breast tissue in men.
 This condition is seen in men of any age, though most commonly in adolescents.

-Gynecomastia Surgery, otherwise known as Male Breast Reduction, or Reduction Mammaplasty, is a surgical procedure that reduces breast size in men, flattening and enhancing the masculine chest contours.
+Gynecomastia Surgery, otherwise known as Male Breast Reduction, or Reduction Mammaplasty, is a surgical breast procedure that reduces breast size in men, flattening and enhancing the masculine chest contours.
 Additionally, if a patient’s case of gynecomastia is severe, causing the skin and areola to stretch or sag, Dr. Rednam will correct this during the procedure as well.

-Most patients see results right away, though swelling is expected and will take time to recede.
+Most patients see results right away, though swelling is expected and will take time to resolve.
 Final results (full chest contour without dark incision lines or swelling) can initially be seen 3-6 months post-operation but can take up to 1 year.

 In most gynecomastia cases, the results are permanent.
 However, if the gynecomastia was the result of the overuse of prescription medications, drugs (i.e. steroids), or weight gain, patients must be fully free from these substances and remain at a stable weight to maintain results.

 Frequently Asked Questions

 Gynecomastia is a medical condition characterized by excess growth of breast tissue in males, not the appearance of male breasts that can be attributed to weight gain and reversed with diet and exercise.
 True gynecomastia is present in males regardless of their weight.